ryanfp/DnD-Compendium/Untitled.md

 - 100 damage

 If this damage reduces the creature to 0 hit points, it dies instantly.
 Death saving throws and features like Relentless Endurance don't prevent this death.

+**If Shared Fate splits this Execution damage to the other marked creature, it can also make the Constitution save separately.**

 And, you can choose **one** of the following features: